The namespace reserved for all the Reeborg World methods.

 ignored so you might get away with using English names.

-To see what name to use, execute RUR.show_all_things()
+To see what name to use, execute RUR.show_all_things() and see if a translated

 name exists for the language Reeborg's World is currently using.